Purification Rundown: Adverse outcomes

+In 1997, two emergency room doctors reported treating a 45-year-old man who had participated in the Purification Rundown.
+Previously healthy, he had developed tremors while on the program, for which the Church of Scientology recommended further Purification as treatment.
+Put back in the sauna, he developed seizures and was taken to hospital in an incoherent state.
+He was diagnosed with severe hyponatremia and required three days of medical treatment.
+In a similar case, a woman from Medina, Ohio required hospitalization after losing sleep and developing hallucinations during the program.
+In 2004, a former participant in the UK told reporters that the program had gravely worsened his physical condition, and that he had been denied medical treatment.

+A 25-year-old man in Portland, Oregon died from liver failure after having participated in the Purification Rundown.
+His parents sued the Church of Scientology and the case was settled out of court.
+Scientology officials blamed the death on prior medical problems.

 Adoption by public bodies

 The City Council of Shreveport, Louisiana approved 20 firefighters to take the program via HealthMed in the late 1980s.
 The city's insurers commissioned an evaluation from toxicologist Ronald E. Gots, who dismissed the program as "quackery", saying it "served no rational medical function."
 As a consequence, Shreveport ended its support.

 In 1994, the London Borough of Tower Hamlets covered costs for an alcoholic to go to Narconon for detoxification, but the council withdrew funding when the Church of Scientology connection was revealed.
 The woman stayed on, funded by Narconon's trustees.

 Second Chance

 "Second Chance" is a program administering the Purification Rundown to substance abuse offenders.
-Its first center was set up in Ensenada, Mexico in 1995 with a mix of state and private funding.
+Its first center was set up in Ensenada in 1995 with a mix of state and private funding.
 In October 2001, two officials from Erie County Holding Center in Buffalo, New York visited the Mexican center at a Scientology patron's expense.
 They were impressed enough to appeal for $700,000 to introduce Second Chance to their own prison, although lack of funds put the project on hold.

 In September 2006 a Second Chance project was set up in Albuquerque, New Mexico.
 This center took in hundreds of referrals in its first year but ran into financial trouble.
 Some judges, unconvinced of its effectiveness, refused to refer offenders.
 In October 2008, Curry County commissioners ended their contract with the project, after an independent study revealed the center had inflated its success rates.
 In the two years prior, the center had received $1.57 million in federal and state funding.
 In December 2008, the center was forced to close down after Mayor Martin Chavez accused it of "misrepresentation and deceit".